yerzhankaratay/Yandex.Practicum/Project 05 Integrated Project 1/README.md

 ### Description
-I was provided data by an online store
+Being provided data by an online store selling video games I conducted analysis and found the present best selling platforms and genres by region to define what the best groups of products, i.e. video games to advertise are.

+### Overview
 Things used